skinnybeans/aws-learning-projects/project-2.md

 If you are having problems, look at the help section for the completed playbook.

 ### Success!

 If the playbook ran successfully you should now be able to connect to the Jenkins management console on port 8080.
 If you are having trouble connecting, make sure you add a rule to the security group to allow inbound traffic on port 8080.
 Use the command line!
+Look up the AWS docs if you need to.

 ## Clean up